bxie9/MaskSAM/README.md

 ## Citing MaskSAM

-If you use SAM or SA-1B in your research, please use the following BibTeX entry.
+If you use MaskSAM, please use the following BibTeX entry.

 ```
 @article{xie2024masksam,